jlavicka/ei_project/README.md

 The following indices are in reference to the imported data frame.
 They each are to be written as a vector of integers.

-  Object `a` holds the column indices for each political party.
+  Object `alpha` holds the column indices for each political party.

-  Object `b` holds the column indices of each main ethnic group.
+  Object `beta` holds the column indices of each main ethnic group.

-  Object `c` holds the column index or indices of the ethnic group labelled `Other`.
+  Object `charlie` holds the column index or indices of the ethnic group labelled `Other`.

-  Object `d` holds the column index or indices of the ethnic group labelled `Unknown`.
+  Object `delta` holds the column index or indices of the ethnic group labelled `Unknown`.

-The ethnic groups used to compose objects `c` and `d` are compiled at the user's discretion.
+The ethnic groups used to compose objects `charlie` and `delta` are compiled at the user's discretion.
 If no group applies, either or both objects can be left `NULL`.
-Objects `a` and `b` must be filled.
+Objects `alpha` and `beta` must be filled.

-Additionally, a string value representing the desired output file name is needed for object `x`.
+Additionally, a string value representing the desired output file name is needed for object `xray`.

-The sum of objects `b`,`c`, and `d` is used as the total population of each unit.
+The sum of objects `beta`,`charlie`, and `delta` is used as the total population of each unit.
 Percentages of each party and ethnic group are computed in relation to this total population figure.
 The number of non-voters in each unit are computed as the difference between the total population and the total number of valid votes.

 From the`eiPack` R package, `ei.MD.bayes()` is applied to complete the analysis.
 The R manual is included in the repository.